Magnolia 6.0 reached end of life on June 26, 2019. This branch is no longer supported, see End-of-life policy.

 You can browse the Magnolia DAM in three views:

-The DAM can handle a very large amounts of assets.
-However, if you have 20'000 or more assets you should organize them into folders.
-Avoid too many assets in the same folder.
+The DAM can handle a very large number of assets.
+However, if you have more than 20.000 assets, you should organize them into folders.
+Avoid storing too many assets in the same folder.
 Instead, create subfolders and organize your assets.
-Too many assets within the same folder may lead to performance issues.
-If you need a very big unstructured, flat list, disable the thumbnail and list views.
+Storing too many assets within the same folder may lead to performance issues.
+If you need a large and unstructured flat list of assets, disable the thumbnail and list views.

 To search for an asset, use the Find bar at the top of the UI: